ant1oine/data-science/README.md

 Animated matplotlib graph that shows the increase of covid doses in the United States

-## 1 - Dash Application
+## 1 - Advanced Plolty

-Create Data Science Application from scratch in Python
+Easy to create visuals that will blow away your customers while discussing your findings